drparrella.com logoHome

 75. Avoid Sticky Sweets That Stay on Teeth Longer

-Sticky treats like caramels, gummy candies, and dried fruit cling to tooth surfaces far longer than other sweets.
-This extended contact time gives cavity-causing bacteria more opportunity to produce acids that erode enamel.
+Sticky treats like caramel, gummy candies, and dried fruit cling to tooth grooves far longer than other sweets.
+This prolonged exposure gives cavity‑causing bacteria more time to produce enamel‑damaging acid, significantly increasing decay risk.
+Limit these foods to mealtime and rinse with water afterward.

 76. Eat Cheese and Yogurt to Provide Calcium for Enamel